 Start to scrape out larger filth such as grass and dirt from between the gears with the toothed end of the toothbrush.
 Then, clean the cogs with the brushed end of the toothbrush.
 Wash the entire wheel with the rags and sponges and rinse it off with hot water.

 5. When am I ready?

 It will be a big plus to work with BBB tools while cleaning your bike.
 The BBB ProfiMount and ChainGrip keep your bike and chain perfectly in place.
-The BBB Toothbrush and Bright & Fresh help your to clean your bike in detail and help you to enjoy your bike a lot longer!
+The BBB Toothbrush and Bright & Fresh help you to clean your bike in detail and help you to enjoy your bike a lot longer!
 Do you need tools for the job?
-Check out where to buy them in our dealerlocator.
+Check out where to buy them in our dealer locator.